Subscribe to Weekly Health Care News

 Adam received his master’s degree in business administration and bachelor’s degree in political science and economics from University of Utah.

-Robin Arnold-Williams is a principal at Leavitt Partners Salt Lake City office and Western Region and directs Leavitt Partners’ Medicaid practice.
+Robin Arnold-Williams is a principal at Leavitt Partners where she oversees all West client engagements and directs the firm’s Medicaid practice.
 With knowledge gained over a 32-year career in public service, Robin helps clients navigate complex regulatory issues and refine their business practices to maximize value.

 Robin has over a decade of experience leading large state-level health and human service agencies.
 In her most recent role, Robin served, for the second time, as Secretary of the Washington State Department of Social and Health Services (2012-2013).
 She also held this post from 2005 to 2008.
 She was responsible for administering a wide range of programs including Medicaid, aging and disability services, behavioral health, finance, technology, and regulatory functions.